tartansandal/bash-completion-recipe/README.md

 This raises the following problem:

+Problem 1.
-1. The `/share/bash-completion/completions/` directory under the base environment's root is not searched for completion scripts by the upstream library.
+: The `/share/bash-completion/completions/` directory under the base environment's root is not searched for completion scripts by the upstream library.

 Two solutions come to mind: